 Thus, the universal question after getting a tooth extraction or any oral surgery is: Can I have alcohol after the extraction?
 If not, then how long should I wait after tooth extraction to get back to alcohol?

-We went through many articles to provide the best accurate answer to your doubt.
-We even discovered some small tips which can provide you with easy recovery from tooth extraction.
+We went through many articles to provide the most accurate answer to your doubts.
+We even discovered some small tips that can provide you with easy recovery from tooth extraction.

 Excited, let’s dive right in.

 What Is Tooth Extraction?
 When Do You Need it?

 Tooth extraction is a procedure performed in order to remove one or more affected teeth from your socket.
 Wisdom tooth extraction is one of the most common types of tooth extraction.